The cure for high prices… is high prices: Local expert weighs in on inflation report

 BRIGHTON, N.Y.
 (WROC) — The September numbers on inflation were released this week and in short, there’s not much sign of relief.
-While gas prices have seen a decline– core inflation is at a 40-year high.
-Food and energy prices are still up there, and many locally and across the nation are feeling it.
+While gas prices have seen a decline — core inflation is at a 40-year high.
+Food and energy prices are still up there, and many locally are feeling it.

 Inflation jumped by 8.2% for September when compared to this time last year, but it was a slight decline from August.